Simon-3ft/dcc-ex.github.io/docs/ex-rail/EX-RAIL-summary.rst

       -  Sends a DCC accessory packet with value 0
     * -  DEACTIVATEL( addr )
       -  Sends a DCC accessory packet with value 0 to a linear address
+    * -  VIRTUAL_SIGNAL( id)
+      -  Defines a virtural signal that is visable to throttles for setting real signal color schemes